-The "Target" bars represent Mr. Capel's base salary, target annual cash bonus, and grant-date target value of long-term incentive awards for 2015, 2016, and 2017.
-The "Realizable" bars represent, as a percentage of target, the total of each year's base salary paid, annual cash bonus earned and long-term incentive award value as of December 31, 2017.
+The "Target" bars represent Mr. Capel's base salary, target annual cash bonus, and grant-date target value of long-term incentive awards for 2016, 2017, and 2018.
+The "Realizable" bars represent, as a percentage of target, the total of each year's base salary paid, earned annual cash bonus, and the value of earned long-term incentive award (service-based and performance-based restricted stock unit ("RSU") awards) based on the Company's stock price at December 31, 2018.